 Dr. P.W.
-Ackermann is the Head of the Integrative Orthopedic Research Group, focusing his research on neuro-vascular regulation of venous thromboembolism, pain and musculo-skeletal tissue repair in collaboration with a global network of researchers.
+Ackermann is focusing his research on neuro-vascular regulation of venous thromboembolism, pain and musculo-skeletal tissue repair in collaboration with a global network of researchers.
 Clinically Dr. Ackermann is working as an orthopedic surgeon at the Karolinska University Hospital, Stockholm.

 The mission of Dr. Ackermanns research is to understand and exploit neuro-vascular pathways in the musculo-skeletal system for restoring joint function, alleviating pain and minimizing complications.

 Currently Dr. Ackermann holds a grant from the Swedish Research Council to examine the effects of Intermittent Pneumatic Compression (IPC) on tissue repair and prevention of deep venous thrombosis.

 2002-2008 Postdoctoral work: Assistant Professor, “Neuronal Role in Musculoskeletal Healing”, Karolinska Institutet and collaboration with University of Calgary